mobilemind/jumpOnJuniper/ReadMe.md

 ## Build

 REQUIRES a local command-line version of "zopfli" installed.
-See eiither
+See either
 <https://github.com/mathiasbynens/grunt-zopfli> for grunt-zopfli instructions
 or <https://github.com/google/zopfli> for zopfli itself.